alihusayni/tll-next/content/resources/blog/tips-successful-diversity-visa-application.md

 * Providing False or Incomplete Information  :  All details, including name, birthdate, education, and work experience, must be 100% accurate.
 Even a small typo could lead to disqualification.
 * Missing the Application Deadline  :  The DV Lottery registration period is strictly limited.
 Late submissions are not accepted, and last-minute system crashes can prevent your entry from going through.
 Failure to Include All Family Members  :  If you're married or have children under 21, you must list them on your application - even if they Don't plan to immigrate.
 Failing to do so will result in automatic rejection.

-**Pro Tip**: Double-check all information before submitting!
+Pro Tip: Double-check all information before submitting!
 If you're unsure about eligibility or requirements, consult an immigration expert at Tuan Le Law Office for professional assistance.
 ## Proven Tips to Improve Your Chances of Winning the Green Card Lottery

 [[cta]]